mzazon/awesome-cloud-projects/gcp/multi-language-content-optimization-translation-worker-pools/multi-language-content-optimization-translation-worker-pools.md

 2. Google Cloud CLI installed and configured (or Cloud Shell)
 3. Basic understanding of serverless architectures and event-driven processing
 4. Familiarity with translation workflows and content management
-5. Estimated cost: $50-100 for running this recipe including translation API usage, worker pool instances, and storage
+5. Estimated cost: $50-100 for running this recipe including translation API usage, job instances, and storage

 > **Note**: This recipe uses Cloud Translation Advanced features that may have additional charges.
 Review the [Google Cloud Translation pricing](https://cloud.google.com/translate/pricing) for current rates.